koterpillar/multiblog/README.md

 Individual Markdown files inside the directories are named after their content language code, for example, `en.md`.

+Metas support rendering as slideshows via [remark](https://remarkjs.com/).
+To switch a meta to presentation mode, add `layout: presentation` to `options.yaml` in the meta directory.

 Some elements of the blog other than content itself must also be translated.
 The translations use the file `strings.yaml` which must contain hashes of the following structure: string - language - translation.